Study Guide for Exam 1

-If ABCís Good Morning America show features an item on an upcoming movie thatís put out by Miramax (both companies owned by Walt Disney) it is an example of synergy (due to the advantage of horizontal integration).
+If ABCís Good Morning America show features an item on an upcoming movie thatís put out by Miramax (both companies owned by Walt Disney) it is an example of synergy.
 Synergy is the relationship between companies that allows them each to do more than either could do on their own.

 Know how news broadcasters have cut quality to increase profits such as: